johnwbyrd/llvm-mos/llvm/docs/TableGen/index.rst

 and outputs for each instruction, as well as an algebraic representation of the logic that each instruction performs.

+TableGen's functionality can be roughly compared to yacc or antlr or other parser generators, in that it reads files describing data structures, and writes out code and tables for representing and parsing those data structures.
+However, unlike yacc or antlr, TableGen is not a general-purpose parsing framework.
+It is intended specifically to fill out large quantities of default information specifically for LLVM, including the myriad tables and objects that your LLVM backend code will consume.

 The llvm-tblgen tool takes as input files with a .td (TableGen Description) extension.
 Normally, it produces as output .inc files, which are snippets of C++ code that you can #include in the classes that implement your LLVM backend.
-Additionally, command-line options to the TableGen tool permit dumping of per-platform information in text formats.
+Additionally, command-line options to the TableGen tool permit dumping of per-platform information in JSON and other text formats.

-TableGen's functionality can be compared to yacc or antlr or other parser generators; however, TableGen is not a general-purpose parsing language.
-It is intended specifically to fill out large quantities of default information, within the myriad tables and objects that your LLVM backend code will require.

 TableGen uses a template system for creating more complex objects from simple ones.
-This template system has some syntax in common with C++, but it is not C++, and should not be confused with it.
-Abstract classes are represented as class types, and instances of a class are represented as def types.
+This template system has some syntax in common with C++, but it is not C++, and should not be confused with C++.
+C++ is procedural, but TableGen is declarative.
+With the exception of short bits of inlined C++ code within TableGen, you should not think of TableGen as a procedural language.

+Within TableGen, abstract collections of values and properties are denoted as class types.
+Concrete instances of a class are represented as def types.

 TableGen's design is intentionally, and extremely, DRY (Don't Repeat Yourself).
 As a result, the TableGen syntax may initially seem terse to the point of rudeness.
 Reviewing the TableGen syntax as used in simpler LLVM backends, such as the .td files in Sparc backend, can serve as an object introduction to TableGen.

 The base class types in TableGen are not arbitrary.
+LLVM backends expect your TableGen code to describe and define at least a base set of TableGen objects.
 Most platform .td files start by including llvm/include/llvm/Target/Target.td .
-A solid understanding of the base classes in this file is a necessary prerequisite for writing or maintaining an LLVM backend.
+This file is required reading for anyone who needs to create or hack TableGen files.
 Most of your implementation time in TableGen will be spent extending these base classes and then instancing your subclasses, in order to explain all the nitpicky details of your target to LLVM.